PostHog/posthog.com/contents/handbook/people/spending-money.md

 We would expect to spend $250 on a desk, and around the same for a chair.

 If you live in the UK, [Office Resale](https://www.officeresale.co.uk/) offer a range of like-new refurbished designer furniture, which you might find better value than buying something new but of lower quality.

+If you wish, you can also switch out the chair for a walking treadmill instead.

 ### Headphones